QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: On-sky calibration

 We use Tau A observations to estimate the polarization efficiency similarly to that described in Section~\ref{sec:pol_eff_lab}.
 Tau A has been extensively used for this purpose in the past \citep[e.g.,][]{mfiwidesurvey} thanks to being very bright at radio-to-microwave frequencies ($>300$\,Jy at frequencies $<10$\,GHz).
 It presents a high polarization fraction, being $\sim$7\% at frequencies $>10$\,GHz \citep[e.g.,][]{ritacco_crab}.

 For this analysis, we selected the Tau A observation with the best noise properties while being close in time to the Moon observation that will be discussed in Sect.~\ref{sec:cal_moon}.
 This observation consists of a single raster scan, and its properties are summarized in Table~\ref{tab:TauA_211130}.
 From this observation, we produce maps of the three Stokes parameters for each channel independently, which are shown in Fig.~\ref{fig:crab_single_obs_maps}.
 The detection of a polarized signal from Tau A is immediately clear.
-To estimate the source flux density, we use a beam-fitting photometry that involves fitting the $I$, $Q$, and $U$ maps of each channel to a 2D Gaussian with fixed position (using the nominal coordinates of Tau A) and width of 1\,deg.
-This fit then involves fitting for the amplitude of this Gaussian function, $Q_{\rm BF}$ and $U_{\rm BF}$.
-We also derive from this fit the errors $\sigma(Q_{\rm BF})$ and $\sigma(U_{\rm BF})$.
+To estimate the source flux density, we use a beam-fitting (BF) photometry that involves fitting the $I$, $Q$, and $U$ maps of each channel to a 2D Gaussian with fixed position (using the nominal coordinates of Tau A) and width fixed to the FWHM of the beam calculated in \cite{tfgi_commissioning}.
+The amplitudes of the Gaussians obtained from these fits define $I_{\rm BF}$, $Q_{\rm BF}$ and $U_{\rm BF}$ estimates, with their uncertainties being $\sigma(I_{\rm BF})$, $\sigma(Q_{\rm BF})$ and $\sigma(U_{\rm BF})$.
+At the TFGI angular resolution, Tau A is only marginally resolved and is therefore well described by a Gaussian profile; any residual source-extension effects are absorbed into the BF uncertainty.
+As a consistency check, we also performed aperture photometry on the Tau A observations and obtained results consistent with the BF analysis.

 Polarized intensity, $P$, maps in Fig.~\ref{fig:crab_single_obs_maps} are calculated as $\sqrt{Q^2 + U^2}$ for visualization purposes.
-However, the estimates for $P$ used to compute the polarization efficiency are not directly derived from the $P$ maps; rather, they come from the $Q$ and $U$ BF estimates.
-We divide the fitted $P$ by the fitted $I$ and compare the result with the model.
+However, the estimates for $P$ used to compute the polarization efficiency are not directly derived from the $P$ maps; rather, they come from the $Q$ and $U$ BF estimates, $Q_{\rm BF}$ and $U_{\rm BF}$.
+We divide this $P$ by the fitted $I_{\rm BG}$ and compare the result with the model.
 This approach minimizes the noise bias that affects polarized intensity measurements in regions with low signal-to-noise ratios.